 Lead Agency: Public Works

 Supporting Agencies: OEM

-Hazard(s) of Concern: Dam Failure, Drought, Earthquake, E Weather, Severe Winter Weather, Wil •
+Hazard(s) of Concern: Dam Failure, Drought, Earthquake, Extreme Temperature, Flood, Severe Weather, Severe Winter Weather, Wildfire

 Description of the Problem: Major disaster events can result in large amounts of debris that overwhelm normal trash collection operations.
-Depending on the amount generated, temporary staging areas for debris collection may be needed.
-The municipality does not have a disaster debris management plan in place.
-During a disaster that results in debris, the municipality A plan with outlined responsibilities is needed to adequately address post-disaster cleanup operations.
+Depending on the amount generated, temporary staging areas for debris collection may be needed The municipality does not have a disaster debris management plan in place.
+During a disaster that results in debris, a plan with outline responsibilities is needed to adequately address post-disaster cleanu operations.

-Description of the Solution: The municipality will develop a disast plan will establish procedures and debris in a coordinated, environment manner.
-The plan will identify respor The plan will align with permitted ten guidelines for managing disaster tally responsible, and cost-effective nsibilities for execution of the plan.
+Description of the Solution: The municipality will develop a disaster debris management plan.
+This plan will establish procedures and guidelines for managing disaster debris in a coordinated, environmentally responsible, and cost-effective manner.
+The plan will identify responsibilities for execution of the plan.
+The plan will align with permitted temporary collection areas.

 Estimated Cost: Staff time

 Potential Funding Sources: Municipal budget

 Implementation Timeline: Within 5 years

 Goals: 5, 6

 Benefits: The action will result in increased quicker and more efficient cleanup after disaster events.

 Impact on Socially Vulnerable Populations: N/A

 Impact on Future Development: N/A

 Impact on Critical Facilities/Lifelines: N/A

-Impact on Capabilities: The action will result in increased pos t disaster capabilities.
+Impact on Capabilities: The action will result in increased pos st disaster capabilities.

 Climate Change Considerations: Climate change may result in an increase in the frequency and severity of weather-related disaster events.
 This action will increase the capabilities to respond to these events.

 Mitigation Category: Local Plans and Regulations

 CRS Category: Emergency Services

 Priority: High

 Alternatives: Action Evaluation

 No Action -